 TikTok is popular, however Chinese apps nonetheless have loads to find out about international markets

-TikTok is not the first Chinese social media platform to go international, even though it is possibly the first to benefit traction with non-Chinese customers globally.
+TikTok is not the first Chinese social media platform to go international, even though it is possibly the first to gain traction with non-Chinese customers globally.
 WeChat and different Chinese social media platforms that have long gone worldwide have, in reality, been predominately utilized by international Chinese citizens.

 Chinese social media is already going worldwide.